 What happens when someone dares to attempt creating the healthcare of the future?
 What can be achieved when big changes happen in particular areas of healthcare?
 Let’s take a look.

 Improving fractured communications

 The first question to ask is, “What if Amazon could fix the fractured communications that currently exist between physicians, their patients, and healthcare insurers”?
-It’s safe to say that nearly every patient in the United States has struggled to get through to a doctor’s office or their insurance company to get help or information.
+It’s safe to say that nearly every patient in the United States has struggled to get through to a doctor’s office or insurance company to get help or information.
 There is little or no coordinated communication between primary care physicians, specialists, imaging, laboratories, and affiliated care providers like physical therapists.
 Right now, it doesn’t matter if they are all treating the same patient at the same time.
 Consequently, in the current system, patients must be their advocates.
-That assumes they have the time, education and intestinal fortitude to fight uphill to get any traction for their benefit.
+That assumes they have the time, education, and intestinal fortitude to fight uphill to get any traction for their benefit.

 In today’s medicine, it’s a major problem that effective communication, or lack thereof, impacts every corner of healthcare.
 It creates difficulties in everything from physician/patient interaction and understanding to compliance.
 That one factor – compliance – is, without question, one of the most significant obstacles to successful treatment and medical care faced by physicians and other providers today.
 If you’re going to change healthcare, you better improve compliance.

 What if better communication led to better medication adherence?